A Generic Methodology for the Statistically Uniform & Comparable Evaluation of Automated Trading Platform Components: Introduction

 \section{Introduction}

 As machine learning (ML) changes and takes over virtually every aspect of our lives, we are now able to automate tasks that previously were only possible with human intervention.
-A field in which it has quickly gained in traction and popularity is finance~\cite{easley2019microstructure}.
-This field, which is often dominated by organisations with extreme expertise, knowledge and assets, is often considered out of reach to individuals, due to the complex decision making and high risks.
-However, if one sets aside the financial risks, the people, emotions, and the many other aspects involved, the core process of trading can be simplified to decision making under pre-defined rules and contexts, making it a perfect ML scenario.
+A field in which it has quickly gained traction and popularity is finance~\cite{easley2019microstructure}.